-Self-worth comes from knowing and understanding your higher values and desires and how they translate to specific needs you have.
+Self-worth comes from knowing and an understanding your higher values and desires and how they translate to specific needs you have.

 Boundaries help us to delineate and communicate our needs to others clearly and set the conditions for what we are a “yes” to and open and receptive to experiencing, and where we are closed and a firm “no.”